 The journey from ERP 1.0 to ERP 2.0

-The evolution of ERP didn’t happen over a brief period.
-It has taken organizations more than 10 decades to reach the current shape of ERP.
+The evolution of ERP happened over a long period of time.
+It has taken organizations decades to reach the current shape of ERP.
 The root of modern ERP lies in older production management models like EOQ (economic order quantity) and MRP (materials requirements planning).
 After years of relying on old inventory management procedures, the manufacturing industry gets its upgrade, MRP II, a software solution enabling computing power to manage different business aspects.
 Further scrutinizing the broadened scope of MRP II, Gartner coins the term ERP.
 Later addressing the key market shifts, Gartner calls the software ERP II, a solution capable of tracking real-time, web-based data.

 Microsoft Dynamics 365 offers Tier 2 ERP solution that offers superior functionality in minimum complexities and cost.
 It makes the upgrade and integration easier to the latest technologies and provides a transformative experience.